edgedb/rfcs/text/1005-edgedb-project.rst

 Implementation
 --------------

-The ``edgedb project deinit`` command removes the association with its EdgeDB instance by removing the corresponding entry from the ``~/.edgedb/projects`` directory.
+The ``edgedb project unlink`` command removes the association with its EdgeDB instance by removing the corresponding entry from the ``~/.edgedb/projects`` directory.
 If ``--destroy-server-instance`` is specified, the associated instance is destroyed.